pBread/sms-content-moderator/README.md

 Every policy can have an specific prompt that may including a .txt file in config/policies/[policy].txt

+Create a section on how to update policies

 ### Deployment Examples

 The directory cmd/ has multiple examples of various deployments.